ITVAPP/iappplayer/README.md

 - **Picture-in-Picture** - System-level PiP support
 - **Notification Integration** - Media notifications and lock screen controls

-## 📚 More Documentation Resources

-> 💡 **If this documentation is not comprehensive enough, please check the detailed comments in the source code** - We provide rich comments in the code, covering usage, parameter descriptions, and examples for each API.
+> 💡 **If this documentation is not comprehensive enough, please check the detailed comments in the source code**

 ## 🚨 Important Notice